piotrszymaniec/Looty-ref/README.md

 Still I coul glue it to Jewel type like "Abyss Jewel" so user can filter it that way, instead of leaving it like now.

   - [ ] Make more visible information when making new Select Column save -> "New: column_filter_name" -> something maybe tooltip
   - [ ] Probably hard as fuck for me.
 Add support for all abyss/jewel mods on rare ver. (because Jewels are awesome!)

   **"Potential"** problems :
-  * How am i going to figure out where the hell all those mods fit into Select Column panel ?! now it takes whole screen on my laptop. *Wink wink with* side menu maybe...
+  * How am i going to figure out where the hell all those mods fit into Select Column panel ?! now it takes whole screen on my laptop. *Wink wink with* side menu maybe
     * (And i was secretly thinking about porting it to mobile one day, foolish me!)
-  * there is fuckton of mods - how to even ...

   Other: